NetX-lab/Yala/README.md

 - multi-resource contention modeling
 - traffic-aware modeling

-to accurately predict NF performance under multi-resource contention and varying traffic profiles.
+to accurately predict NF performance on SmartNICs under multi-resource contention and varying traffic profiles.

 <!-- refer to our paper at xxx -->